Azhovan/chat/ReadMe.md

 ~~~~

-For more details check `tests/` folder
+For more details please check `tests/` folder.